-This course is available to seniors only.
+The following courses are available to seniors only.
 Students will need to submit a portfolio and letter of intent to be reviewed by the art department for acceptance into this course.
 This is an opportunity for serious art seniors to prepare a portfolio in various media of his/her choice.
 Students must be self-motivated and able to work independently.

-740 - POTTERY PORTFOLIO

-Prerequisite - Approval of teacher and submission of a portfolio

-741 - PHOTOGRAPHY PORTFOLIO

-Prerequisite - Approval of teacher and submission of a portfolio and completion of Basic Photo I & II and Advanced Photography.

-Fee: Average of \$30.00 per quarter based on materials used

-742 - COMPUTER GRAPHICS PORTFOLIO

-Prerequisite - Approval of teacher and submission of a portfolio

-743 - STUDIO ART PORTFOLIO

-Prerequisite - Approval of teacher and submission of a portfolio
+- 740 POTTERY PORTFOLIO Meets 5 Times/Week - 1 Credit - Grade 12 Only Prerequisite - Approval of teacher and submission of a portfolio Fee: \$30.00 per Semester 741 PHOTOGRAPHY PORTFOLIO Meets 5 Times/Week - 1 Credit - Grade 12 Only Prerequisite - Approval of teacher and submission of a portfolio and completion of Basic Photo I & II and Advanced Photography.
+Fee: Average of \$30.00 per guarter based on materials used 742 COMPUTER GRAPHICS PORTFOLIO Meets 5 Times/Week - 1 Credit - Grade 12 Only Prerequisite - Approval of teacher and submission of a portfolio Fee: \$20.00 - TUDIO ART PORTFOLIO Meets 5 Times/Week - 1 Credit - Grade 12 Only Prerequisite - Approval of teacher and submission of a portfolio Fee: \$30.00